-Mandatory Prerequisites: 70% in COMM 1120 65% in INTD 2500 All students must pass the TRPT 0011 English exam prior to taking this course (www.bcit.ca/study/courses/trpt0011).
-Please contact INTD_Waitlist@bcit.ca with proof of your completed exam prior to the start of the course.
-If you wish to be placed on the INTD Department maintained waitlist for this Course, please email INTD_Waitlist@bcit.ca with the following information: Your Name, Student Number, Course Number, and CRN.
-NOTE: Class will meet in the Joinery Shop in NE2 on the first day.
+Mandatory Prerequisites: 70% in COMM 1120 65% in INTD 2500 Students must have passed the TRPT 0011 Trades Pre-Entry English exam prior to the start of this class.
+NOTE: Class will meet in the joinery Shop NE2 on the first day.
+If you wish to be placed on the INTD department maintained waitlist for this course, please email INTD_Waitlist@bcit.ca with the following information: Your name, student number, course number, and CRN.

 Upon successful completion, the student will to:

 Be aware of common shop safety practices.

 Have a better understanding of shop drawings and cutting bills related to design concepts.

 Understand the procedure used for solid wood breakout.